-Float Disc Installation (Optional)
+Float Pan Installation (Optional)

-Float discs, or pans, attach to the trowel blades and allow the trowel to float on wet concrete.
-The disc design allows early floating and easy movement from wet to dry areas.
-Float discs are also very effective for embedding large aggregates and surface hardeners.
+Float pans attach to the trowel blades and allow the trowel to 'float' on wet concrete.
+The disc design facilitates early floating and easy movement from wet to dry areas.
+Float pans are also very effective at embedding large aggregates and surface hardeners.